nko4/bazinga/README.md

 ## Tools Used

+**Libraries:**

+- Restify
+- Socket.IO
+- Angular.js
-Libraries: Restify Socket.IO angular.js Rickshaw / D3 Lodash Handlebars * optimist
+- Rickshaw / D3
+- Lodash
+- Handlebars
+- optimist

-angular, lodash and handlebars were only used to speed up development, probably not used at all for a final product.
+Angular.js, lodash and handlebars were only used to speed up development, probably not used at all for a final product.

-CSS Toolkit: Ink (Includes Font Awesome)
+**CSS Toolkit:** [Ink](http://ink.sapo.pt) (Includes Font Awesome)

 ## License